yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps - Infrastructure edition.md

 16. Enter the required information using the service principal information you created before the lab.

-    > **Note:** I you don't have your Subscription information handy you can view it using `az account show` on your **local** machine (not the build agent).
+    > **Note:** If you don't have your Subscription information handy you can view it using `az account show` on your **local** machine (not the build agent).
 If you are using pre-provisioned environment, Service Principal is already pre-created and you can use the already shared Service Principal details.

     - **Connection name**: azurecloud-sol